LYK-love/LYK-love.github.io/source/_posts/ZSH.md

 ## Details

-The Oh-my-zsh itself will be installed at dir `$HOME/.oh-my-zsh`, everytime you start `zsh`, it'll start Oh-my-zsh.
-You can view it in the `~/.zshrc` file:
+The Oh-my-zsh itself will be installed at dir `$HOME/.oh-my-zsh`, everytime you start `zsh`,  `zsh` will start Oh-my-zsh.
+You can view this logic in the `~/.zshrc` file:

 ```shell
  # Path to your oh-my-zsh installation.
 This includes your downloaded plugins.